MicroRec: Efficient Recommendation Inference by Hardware and Data Structure Solutions: Deep recommendation Systems

 \subsection{Performance Analysis}

 We chose CPUs as the hardware platform for baseline experiments.
 Although GPUs are popular for neural network training, they have not shown clear advantages over CPUs for deep recommendation inference.
-As reported by \citet{gupta2020deeprecsys}, GPUs can only outperform CPUs when (a) the model is computation-intensive (more DNN computation, less embedding lookups), and (b) very large batch sizes are used.
+As reported by \citet{gupta2020deeprecsys}, GPUs can only outperform CPUs when (a) the model is computation-intensive (less embedding lookups), and (b) very large batch sizes are used.

-Figure \ref{fig:cpu_perf_breakdown} shows the cost of the embedding layer during inference according to our experiments on two models from industry (parameters and sizes shown in Table \ref{tab:model_size}) .
+Figure \ref{fig:cpu_perf_breakdown} shows the cost of the embedding layer during inference on two models from Alibaba (models specified in Table \ref{tab:model_size}) .
 As a side effect of the massive number of memory accesses, the many related operators also lead to significant overhead.
 According to our observation on \textit{TensorFlow Serving}, an optimized ML framework for inference, 37 types of operators are involved in the embedding layer (e.g., slice and concatenation), and these operators are invoked many times during inference.
 The close latency to infer small batches (size of 1 and 64) illustrates the expense of operator-calls.
 Larger batch sizes can lead to better throughput, yet SLA (latency requirement) of tens of milliseconds must be met, thus extremely large batches are not allowed for recommendations.